cybercubes/stock-volatilator-3000/setup_guide.md

 ### Map our api to /api

-add this to the top of application.yaml
+Add this to the top of our backend config:
 ```yaml
 server:
   servlet: